MerleFest officials announce first-round lineup

 The powerhouse vocalist lit up television screens this past December as she won “The Masked Singer” on FOX, mesmerizing the crowds as The Sun.
 Prior to that she starred and served as an executive producer in Hallmark’s “It’s Christmas, Eve,” which earned the highest TV original movie debut to date for the channel premiering to over 4.3 million viewers.
 Passionate about using her voice to help heal the world, LeAnn released a chant record in November of 2020 called “CHANT: The Human and The Holy (Soul of EverLe/Thirty Tigers).”
 Rimes continued her wellness journey with the launch of an iHeartRadio podcast, Wholly Human, which brings her lifestyle blog, Soul of EverLe, to life and introduces fans to the teachers and wise souls that have made a positive impact on her life.
 Next up, LeAnn will release her next studio album, “God’s Work” on June 25th and then will celebrate her monumental 25th anniversary as a recording artist in July, commemorating the release of “Blue.”
 LeAnn Rimes will perform on Friday evening.

-MerleFest officials also remind potential volunteers that the volunteer application period is now open, the Chris Austin Songwriting Contest (CASC) is accepting submissions until June 15, and applications for vending space in The Shoppes at MerleFest will be accepted through May 31.
+MerleFest officials also remind potential volunteers that the volunteer application period is now open, the Chris Austin Songwriting Contestis accepting submissions until June 15, and applications for vending space in The Shoppes at MerleFest will be accepted through May 31.

 Information on all of these can be found at www.merlefest.org.